catseye/The-Dossier/article/Basic Theory of Video Games.md

 So in some sense, the history of video games has been "how much processing can you get done in 1/n'th of a second?"

+To recap:

+*   Wait for the VBI to begin.
+*   Update the video RAM based on the current game state.
+*   Before the VBI has ended, begin updating the game state based on the current game state plus any input devices, etc.
+*   Wait for the next VBI to begin.
+*   Repeat ad infinitum.

 State
 -----